-Caryn Mirriam-Goldberg is the 2009-13 Kansas Poet Laureate, a writer, teacher, and facilitator who explores how the spoken, written and sung word can help us live more meaningful and vibrant lives.
+Caryn Mirriam-Goldberg is the 2009-13 Kansas Poet Laureate, a writer, teacher, and facilitator who explores how the spoken, written and sung word can help us live more vibrant lives.
 Founder of Transformative Language Arts at Goddard College, where she teaches, Caryn is the author or editor of over 20 books of poetry, fiction, memoir, non-fiction, and anthologies.
 A registered songwriter with BMI, her poetry and prose has been published in dozens of literary journals and anthologies.
-She blogs at this site and at Huffington Post.
 Caryn’s long-time callings include writing as a spiritual and ecological path, yoga, cultivating a loving family and community, and helping herself and others make and take leaps into the miraculous work of their lives

 Give Caryn Mirriam-Goldberg a few key words plucked from the audience, and she can create and read out a new poem in moments.
 She’s a jazz bop artist of the word.
 And her Transformative Language Arts program [at Goddard College] is just what the doctor ordered for a mad, mad world. ~ Kevin Rabas, 2017-19 Kansas Poet Laureate

 As a beloved workshop facilitator, she has led workshops since 1992 for adults in transition, people living with serious illness, intergenerational groups, ecological groups, teens, and multi-cultural communities.
 She offers writing and singing retreats and performances with singer-songwriter Kelley Hunt through their business, Brave Voice.
-With her husband, Ken Lassman, Caryn presents trainings and facilitates meetings for community groups, cooperatives, and businesses.
-She also offers writing and right livelihood coaching, and with Laura Packer, will be teaching the Transformative Language Art Network's Right Livelihood Professional Training in 2018.
+She also offers writing and right livelihood coaching, and with Laura Packer, will be teaching the Transformative Language Art Network's Right Livelihood Professional Training in 2019.

 Caryn lives in the country, just south of Lawrence, Kansas with her husband, bioregional writer Ken Lassman, Shay the dog, two intrepid cats, and young adult children who visit to the delight of all the humans and animals.